-When you have a cold sore, it’s very tempting to touch it or pick at it.
-Try to resist the temptation to do these things, which may inhibit the healing process:
+When you have a cold sore, it can be tempting to touch it or pick at it.

-- Pick at the scab.
-You may find yourself picking at the scab without even realizing you’re doing it.
+- Pick at the scab: You may find yourself picking at it without even realizing you’re doing it.
 But try to keep your hands off it as much as you can.
 The scab will last a few days and then disappear on its own.
 If you pick at it, it might leave a scar.

-- Aggressively wash.
-It would be great if you could just wash a cold sore away, but unfortunately, a vigorous scrubbing will just irritate your already fragile skin.
+- Aggressively wash: It would be great if you could just wash a cold sore away, but unfortunately, vigorous scrubbing will just irritate your already fragile skin.

-- Have oral sex.
-If you still have a blister, it’s best to avoid intimate contact with your partner that involves your mouth.
+- Have oral sex: If you still have a blister, it’s best to avoid intimate contact with partners that involves your mouth.
 Wait until it clears up before you resume sexual activity.

 Most of the time, cold sores go away on their own within a couple of weeks.
-If your cold sore lingers beyond 2 weeks, it might be time to check with your doctor.
+If your cold sore lingers beyond 2 weeks, it might be time to check with your healthcare professional.

 If you feel like you’re constantly dealing with cold sores — several times a year or more — that’s another good reason to check with your doctor.
 You may benefit from a prescription-strength antiviral medication.